Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/MIGRATIONGUIDE.md

 ### Migrating code from `PartitionReceiver` to `EventHubConsumerClient` for reading events in batches

-In v4, events were received by creating a `PartitionReceiver` and invoking `ReceiveAsync(int)` multiple times to receive events up to a certain number.
+In v4, events were read by creating a `PartitionReceiver` and invoking `ReceiveAsync(int)` multiple times to read events up to a certain number.

-In v5, events can be streamed as they come in without having to use a batched receive approach.
+In v5, events can be streamed as they come in without having to use a batched read approach.

 This code which reads from a partition in v4: